trywilco/wilco-docs/docs/building-your-quest/conditions/array-every.md

   ...
 ```

-In this example, we use the result of an action called `get_users` and verify that all user’s emails use the `gmail.com` domain.
+In this example, we use the result of an action called `get_users` and verify that all the users' emails use the `gmail.com` domain.

 ## Relevant Triggers